PerEAJ/OPCTree/README.md

 If you fixed a bug or added some nice fetcher, request a pull on your branch of the code so that it can be added to the main branch for others to enjoy.

+## Transform
+The OPC-Generic objects can be transformed into types that the user has specified and those objects can get customized methods to do useful stuf.
+The objects that the Generic objects can transform into are divided into different "libraries" in the opc_class_lib folder.

+In the OPC-server are there different data structs representing the different objects in the PLC, those types are normally of different types from different PLC programming libraries.
+Then interacting with the OPC-server there might be a need to do different stuf for different PLC object types.
+Say that you for example want to generate a configuration for a SCADA system from the OPC-tree, then you want to first transform your tree into a tree of the types in your PLC library of the data structs that are of a special type, and then you want

+### Building a mirror of the PLC libraries
+The Generic opc-structs that has been fetched can be transformed into, types specified by the user in two different ways:

+1. Data struct libraries built from Excel Worksheets
+2. Automatically identified types
+The purpose of the make_lib function in gen_structs.py is to allow the users to specify their own data structs in Excel workbooks, which are read and translated into opc_class_lib-"libraries" which the Generic fetched OPC-object then can be transformed into, evaluated on

 ## Restore ABB 800M StartValueAnalyzer Data
 The module allows building a root based on StartValueAnalyzer files from an ABB